dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 ## User Interface Panels

- There are six panel classes available in UI scenarios: <xref:System.Windows.Controls.Canvas>, <xref:System.Windows.Controls.DockPanel>, <xref:System.Windows.Controls.Grid>, <xref:System.Windows.Controls.StackPanel>, <xref:System.Windows.Controls.VirtualizingStackPanel>, and <xref:System.Windows.Controls.WrapPanel>.
+ There are six panel classes available in WPF that are optimized to support UI scenarios: <xref:System.Windows.Controls.Canvas>, <xref:System.Windows.Controls.DockPanel>, <xref:System.Windows.Controls.Grid>, <xref:System.Windows.Controls.StackPanel>, <xref:System.Windows.Controls.VirtualizingStackPanel>, and <xref:System.Windows.Controls.WrapPanel>.
 These panel elements are easy to use, versatile, and extensible enough for most applications.

  Each derived <xref:System.Windows.Controls.Panel> element treats sizing constraints differently.
 Understanding how a <xref:System.Windows.Controls.Panel> handles constraints in either the horizontal or vertical direction can make layout more predictable.